Tours tramway: Line A

 With six months to go before the end of the project, the total cost (line, equipment and installations) is estimated to be more than 400,000,000 euros excluding taxes.
 CitéTram (a consortium comprising SET and Transdev) was appointed lead contractor for the preliminary design and construction of the line in November 2008.

+Line B

+The second line of the Tours tramway will run between the end stations Papoterie and Prieuré Saint-Cosme.
+The main features of the line are: